 We are launching with two sites.
 The first is a 2.6-acre site in Epsom and a second 4.5-acre site is located on the riverside in Bath city centre.
 Our communities will be innovatively designed, and master-planned.
 Made up of around 200 apartments, they will include a restaurant, a physiotherapy gym and pool, consultant rooms for GP surgeries, a children’s nursery and retail space for local businesses – all of which will be open to the community.
 Residents will live independently, but have the choice of flexible and supportive care if needed.
 Our Epsom site will include key worker units and transitional care suites, available to the NHS as and when required.

-Phil Bayliss, CEO of Later Living at Legal & General and Chairman at Guild Living, comments: “With over three million over-60s in the UK seeking to downsize their homes, we see a £100 billion investment opportunity.
+Phil Bayliss, former CEO of Later Living, comments: “With over three million over-60s in the UK seeking to downsize their homes, we see a £100 billion investment opportunity.
 84% of the UK population lives in urban areas and we expect retirees to continue to migrate to UK towns and cities to enjoy all the local amenities they have to offer, as well as to be closer to their loved ones and transport links.